Seyi-Daniel/ASV_NEAT/README.md

    `combined_reports/01_crossing/lime_shap_explanation_animation.gif`, with
    frame rate controlled by `--fps` (default `8`).

-Each composite frame places the simulation render on the left and arranges the plots on the right (LIME/SHAP rudder on the top row, LIME/SHAP throttle on the bottom row).
-The script tolerates minor height differences between the scene and plots, padding with whitespace rather than distorting images.
+Each composite frame keeps the simulation render prominent at the top and stacks a 2×2 grid of plots underneath (LIME/SHAP rudder on the top row, LIME/SHAP throttle on the bottom row).
+The script normalises plot widths to fit cleanly beneath the scene and pads with whitespace rather than distorting images.

 ---